 The results of Transport Outlook 2050 are used by planners working in the fields of mobility, spatial planning and the environment, for example to compile road infrastructure programmes or timetables.
 The results are also used as a basis for transport policy and spatial planning decisions, such as those set out in the Mobility and space 2050 - sectoral plan for transport, program part.
 Furthermore, the DETEC offices use the results for their outlooks on energy use and estimates of noise and air pollutant emissions.

 The Transport Outlook 2050 outlines four 'if-then' scenarios with a vision of how passenger and freight transport could develop.
 The Basis scenario shows how traffic could develop if the federal government's current mobility objectives are pursued.
 The other three scenarios are alternative development paths.
 All scenarios are based on different assumptions, such as when politicians will take measures to achieve the Paris climate targets; how quickly environmentally friendly technologies will become established; and how important ownership and sustainability are to individuals.
+In addition, two sensitivity analysis with higher and lower population and economic development were realized for the «Basis» scenario.

 The Business-as-Usual (BAU) scenario envisages proceeding as now within the current regulative framework, with little change.
 The two scenarios Individualised Society (InS) and Sustainable Society (SuS) assume that transport is strongly impacted by technical innovations, such as the automation of passenger vehicles.
 However, technologies are used for different purposes ‒ either for individual comfort (Individualised Society) or for sustainability and resource conservation (Sustainable Society).